50 Bucket List-worthy Romantic Getaways Around the World

 St. James, Barbados

 Culture-loving couples will want to visit Willemstad, a vibrant and bustling city in the heart of Curaçao.
 This UNESCO World Heritage Site is the capital of Curaçao and is famous for its colonial architecture and museums.
-Be sure to walk across the swinging Queen Emma Bridge, visit Serena’s Art Factory to pick up ChiChi dolls, have a meal at an old governor’s mansion, and shop along the old cobblestone streets.
+Be sure to walk across the swinging Queen Emma Bridge, visit Serena’s Art Factory to pick up ChiChi dolls, and shop along the old cobblestone streets.

 This city on the Deschutes River in Oregon has tons of hiking trails, water activities, and mountain views.
 While in town, try staying at Brasada Ranch, which has activities including horseback riding, skiing on Mt.
 Bachelor, and trips downtown to the local breweries.
-The secluded Ranch House Suites have fireplaces, and the ranch has a new adults-only pool.
 Dine at Ariana Restaurant, a restaurant built into a cozy bungalow, or The Blacksmith Restaurant, which was built into a former smithy.

-Whether it’s skiing down the slopes to a cozy mountainside lunch, or hiking through fields of lupine and columbine to a high mountain lake for a picnic, there's something for everyone in Aspen.
-For a romantic night out, try a rare Bordeaux at The Little Nell’s Red Light Lounge during a private dinner for two.
+Whether it’s skiing down the slopes to a cozy mountainside lunch or hiking through fields of lupine and columbine to a high mountain lake for a picnic, there's something for everyone in Aspen.
+For a romantic stay, opt for a room at The Little Nell.

 Visiting the little-known island of Chiloe is like taking a step back in time.
 The archipelago is made up of traditional small farms, fishermen, and craftsmen.
 For accomodations, try Tierra Chiloe (located on the Pullao Bay on the inland sea), which offers a number of interesting activities, including horseback riding, clam digging on the beach, sea kayaking from island to island, and hiking.